Emilio-Markus/shopify-ecommerce-analytics-sql/README.md

 ### 1. `fact_order_items`

-Contains transactional data at the order-item level.
+Transactional data at the order-item level, including product sales, quantities, and revenue.

 ### 2. `dim_customers`

-Contains customer-level information and aggregated metrics.
+Customer-level information including purchase behavior and lifetime value.

 ### 3. `dim_products`

-Contains product-level details.
+Product-level details used to evaluate performance and profitability.

 ---